 Difficulties couples face when one partner comes into a relationship with a child from another relationship and the couple then has a child of their own.

-This has been a common theme I have encountered many times recently and sadly it can be very mismanaged.
+Here in Counsellor Northern Beaches this has been a common theme I have encountered many times recently and sadly it can be very mismanaged.

 I am sure that in our rational minds we would all agree that any child needs to have the highest consideration; and to be put above anything else/to come first.